-Description of the Session What is the "Belt & Road" Initiative?
+- ♦ Why is it necessary to build a new platform for international cooperation to create new drivers of shared development? - ❖ What is the "Belt & Road" Initiative?
 What sort of new world outlook it represents?
 And what sorts of global governance concepts does it put forward through B&R?
 The Initiative is viewed in China and elsewhere as an innovative idea for strengthening regional and global cooperation, but it is taken by the US as an effort to expand China's economic influence and therefore, it continues to oppose the idea.
 What will you suggest is the best way forward that will help translate the initiative into reality?